 Historic maps help to paint a picture of Mānoa in times past and illustrate the changes that have taken place in the region over the years.
-The earliest map found for this area is dated 1847 (Figure 6).
+The earliest map found for this area is dated 1847 (Figure 7).
 It shows the subdivision of the lands of Mānoa and names the owners of these parcels.
 The largest landowner in Mānoa at the time appears to have been Charles Kana'ina, the father of King Lunalilo.
-Other royals who owned land in Mānoa at that time include Kekūanāo'a, Kalama, Paki, and Prince Tute, who was originally from Tahiti.
+Other royals who owned land in Mānoa at that time include Kekūanāo'a, Kalama, Pākī, and Prince Tute, who was originally from Tahiti.
 Although this map was produced before the Māhele allowed foreigners to purchase land in Hawai'i, it shows that by that time, Metcalf already occupied two Mānoa parcels, one at the front of the valley and the other in the back of the valley.

-The next map is dated 1882 and labeled "Manoa Valley" (Figure 7).
+The next map is dated 1882 and labeled "Manoa Valley" (Figure 8).
 This map illustrates that after the Māhele, the Mānoa lands were further subdivided, and many more people became landowners in Mānoa.
-By that time, Metcalf expanded his land holdings in Mānoa, and the number of foreigners buying land in the area increased, including names such as Lyons, Castle and Cooke, and Claus Spreckles.
+By that time, Metcalf expanded his land holdings in Mānoa, and the number of foreigners buying land in the area increased, including names such as Lyons, Castle and Cooke, and Claus Spreckels.
 Also on the 1882 map, the land grant for Punahou School is clearly labeled.
+The project area appears to be in lands labeled as "Kauwala'a."

-A map titled "Honolulu, Hawaiian Islands" is dated 1897 (Figure 8).
+A map titled "Honolulu, Hawaiian Islands" is dated 1897 (Figure 9).
 Although the ancient names of the smaller land divisions of Mānoa are still being used throughout, Mānoa is but one area out of many which make up the greater Honolulu region.
-The project area appears to be in lands labeled as "Paakea."
+The project area lands are still labeled as "Kauwala'a," although the size of this land division decreased significantly from the 1882 map.

-The next map is from a Hawaii Territory survey in 1913 (Figure 9).
+The next map is from a Hawaii Territory survey in 1913 (Figure 10).
 It is titled "Honolulu, Showing Mountain Section," and as the name suggests, the map shows the portions of Honolulu near the Koʻolau Mountains.
 To the east of Mānoa are the valleys of Pālolo and Waiʻalae, and to the west of Mānoa are the valleys of Makiki and Pauoa.
 By this time, there is a network of roads crisscrossing the mouth of Mānoa Valley, testifying to the development of this area.

-And finally, the last map is dated 1943 and is titled "University of Hawaii Campus and Grounds, Manoa Valley, Honolulu, Oahu" (Figure 10).
+And finally, the last map is dated 1943 and is titled "University of Hawaii Campus and Grounds, Manoa Valley, Honolulu, Oahu" (Figure 11).
 The blueprint of the campus is drawn in detail, not only laying out the school's structures, but also depicting such things as water lines, fire hydrants, lamp posts, and even sewer manholes.
 Also on this map, University Avenue and Dole Street are clearly marked.
-Notice that the university complex has not yet developed makai of Dole Street, in the vicinity of the current project area.
-According to the map, the lands of the current project area are associated with Princess Victoria Kamāmalu.
+Henke Hall was not yet built at this time.

-Figure 6.
+Figure 7.
 Early map of Mānoa (Metcalf 1847).
 It is unclear where the project area is located, and north is not indicated on this map.
-Scale 4.4 sq. ft. = 21 in. $\times$ 30 in.
+Scale 4.4 sq. ft. = 21 in. $\times 30$ in.

-Figure 7.
+Figure 8.
 Portion of an early map of Mānoa Valley (Baldwin 1882).

-Figure 8.
+Figure 9.
 Portion of an early map of Honolulu (Monsarrat 1897).

-Figure 9.
+Figure 10.
 Portion of an early map of Honolulu (Wall 1913).

-Figure 10.
+Figure 11.
 Portion of UH Mānoa campus map (Watt 1943).